wonhee3472/Interactive_UFO_Sighting_Dashboard/README.md

 ## Summary

-- Drawback for the web page: It'd be hard for the first users to know what they can type in for some of the input boxes.
+- Drawback for the web page: It'd be hard for first users to know what they can type in for some of the input boxes.
 For example, it's not very clear what they can enter for shape (i.e., it can be any type of polygons which are many and users won't know if they can even find one they're interested in) The same applies for almost every box.
 - Solution for the mentioned drawback: It'd be much more helpful if options are given in the first place in a dropdown menu.
 That way, users will be able to pick and choose the UFO they'd like to find out about.
 - Additional suggestion: The first version of the web page had a button but this refactored one does not have one.
 It'd be easier for users to have it although pressing the `enter` button is probably what I would expect users to do but for a better interaction with the web page, a button that says `Filter Data` would be good.